Core Curriculum

 CAS CC 320: Extended Multimedia Encounters with Core Texts

-Invites students to re-imagine a favorite Core text in a new, digital format and context.
-Each section focuses on a particular Core text to consider, reflect and develop a new mediation of that work.
+Invites students to re-imagine Core texts in new, digital formats and contexts.
+Each section focuses on a particular Core text or texts to consider, reflect on and develop new mediations of the work.
 Prerequisite: Students must demonstrate previous experience of studying, performing, or otherwise engaging with the text on a sophisticated level, or must receive consent from the instructor.
-In Fall 2024, sections will individually focus on: Confucian Analects, and Virgil’s Aeneid; in Spring 2025, sections will focus on Hamlet and Don Quixote.
-Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression, Teamwork/Collaboration, Creativity/Innovation. -
+In Fall 2026, sections individually focus on: Confucian Analects; in Spring 2027, sections focus on Gilgamesh and Don Quixote.
+Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression, Teamwork/Collaboration, Creativity/Innovation.